 Robert is a native of eastern Washington and an avid outdoorsman who enjoys exploring and sharing the splendor of the Pacific Northwest with others, whether it is by foot, auto, or boat.
 His work career was in agribusiness, insurance claims/Special Investigations, and project management.
 A graduate of Washington State University, Robert is also familiar with the region’s vast agriculture production and exporting.
 He has been “fiddling around” since as early as 1997 with the story of the Lewis and Clark expedition.
 Aside from that of the Native Americans, the story of Lewis and Clark is one of America’ s great adventures and is the first story in the Pacific Northwest.
 This has naturally led to interest in other subjects, such as Thomas Jefferson, Napoleon Bonaparte, early maritime explorers, the vision and desperation of the Astorians, and the founding of the fur trade, as well as geology and the Ice Age floods.
 Robert feels that simply reading about a subject is often not enough; it is often necessary to see where an event occurred, which has enhanced his local explorations and taken him on eight European trips.
 Robert has served as president of the Washington chapter of the Lewis and Clark Trail Heritage Foundation, Inc. and is a frequent contributor to the Washington chapter’s LCTHF newsletter, Worthy of Notice .
 He is also the author of Wind hard from the west: The Lewis and Clark Expedition on the Snake and Columbia Rivers.
 Robert resides in Liberty Lake near Spokane, Washington with his wife Melanie, and has taught most of his eight grandchildren the art of eating ice cream.

 Pelin was born and raised in Istanbul, Turkey.
 Growing up in a very big city, she was amazed by the stories she read about the adventures of early explorers and mountain climbers who traveled to the most remote places in the world.
 She discovered her real passion for the great outdoors at age 17 when she first started paragliding.
 Thanks to the great extracurricular student activities offered in her university, she ended up spending most of her time paragliding, mountain climbing, caving and sailing.
 During the long summer holidays, she worked as a trekking/mountain guide in diverse locations throughout Turkey.
-Her love of outdoors has taken her to so many wonderful places in the world; from the Himalayan Mountains to the Amazon rainforests.
-Pelin finally settled in Chilean Patagonia in 2013 where she has worked as an outdoor guide leading multi-day hiking and wildlife trips.
-Her interest in Polar Regions was kindled when she first traveled to Antarctica.
+Her love of outdoors has taken her so many wonderful places in the world; from the Himalayan Mountains to the Patagonian steppes.
+Pelin finally settled in Chilean Patagonia in 2013 where she has been working as an outdoor guide leading multi-day hiking and wildlife trips.
+Her interest in Polar Regions was kindled when she first traveled to Antarctica in 2019.
 In other words, she caught “Polar Fever”.
+Since 2021, she has been working most of the year on board expedition vessels both in Antarctica and the Arctic.
 Pelin holds a master’s degree in History from the University of Leiden.
 She specially is interested in Polar Exploration history and loves to share her knowledge with the guests.

 Anna's love for nature and wildlife can be traced back to her upbringing, where she spent her childhood exploring the diverse landscapes of Scotland.
 From the dramatic mountains of the highlands to the beautiful bays and beaches found along the coast, Scotland's beauty inspired an appreciation and wonder for the natural world of Anna.
 School trips spent exploring the many ancient ruins and castles of Scotland stirred Anna's curiosity in politics and history, and she went on to gain a First-Class Honors in International Relations.
 After working as a policy intern in the Colombian Government, Anna went on to join the UK Civil Service where she worked in the Office of the Secretary of State for Scotland.
 She also spent time in the Cabinet Office working as a Policy Advisor on Brexit.
 Anna is particularly interested in how history and politics influence culture and identity, and she loves to share these insights with guests.
 In her spare time, Anna likes to read, write, and explore her local area on the West Coast of Scotland